dolly-d/Datadog-Security-Test-App/README.md

 ---

-## After running the requests above, logs and traces appear immediately.
+## After running the application, logs and traces appear should immediately.
 Cloud SIEM signals may take 1–5 minutes depending on detection windows.
+## I've added some example request to generate security triggering events to start with.

 # Health check (basic traffic)
 curl -s http://localhost:8080/health